 Shorts and features he's directed:

 Joe Ranft worked on scripts and storyboards for many animated films, both Pixar and non-Pixar.
 After doing story work on The Brave Little Toaster, Ranft worked on several Disney films, from Oliver & Company to Beauty and the Beast to The Lion King.
 He joined Pixar in 1992, and did story work on Toy Story (the most famous scene he storyboarded being the "Army Men" scene in that film).
-Ranft went on to write and storyboard other animated films, including most of Pixar's, and also voiced a few characters in several films, including Heimlich the caterpillar in A Bug's Life, Wheezy the penguin in Toy Story 2, and Jacques the shrimp in Finding Nemo.
+Ranft went on to write and storyboard other animated films, including most of Pixar's, and also voiced a few characters in several films, including Heimlich the caterpillar in A Bug's Life, Wheezy the penguin in Toy Story 2, Claws Ward in Monsters Inc, and Jacques the shrimp in Finding Nemo.
 He was later made co-director of Cars.

 Sadly, Joe Ranft died in a car crash in August of 2005 and those who knew him were struck hard.
 Both Cars and Corpse Bride (which he helped produce) are dedicated to his memory.
 Henry Selick put his caricature into the design of one of the Ranft brother characters, moving furniture, in Coraline.
+He was later paid tribute to in Soul where he is listed as one of the great minds of history who attempted to mentor 22.

 Films he wrote/directed: